 - No pens, food, drink, or chewing gum are allowed.

 - Backpacks, briefcases, and computer cases/covers are not allowed.
-We have lockers where researchers may secure personal items.
+We provide lockers to secure personal items.

 - Registration is required to use materials.

 - Respect the fragile nature of our materials and handle them with care.

 - Some materials such as photographs or codices require special handling.

 - Remove one folder from a container at a time.

 - When using records and manuscript materials, please make sure the document goes back into the correct folder and that the folder goes back into the correct container.